andref15/G4mvc/README.md

 # G4mvc

-G4mvc is a source generator for ASP.NET Core MVC apps that creates strongly typed helpers that eliminate the use of literal strings in many places.
+G4mvc is a source generator for ASP.NET Core MVC apps that creates strongly typed helpers that eliminate the use of literal strings for routing.

-It is an improved re-implementation of R4MVC using a C# Source Generator because R4MVC lacks support for many newer language and MVC features.
+It is an improved re-implementation of R4MVC using a C# Source Generator because R4MVC lacks support for many newer language - and MVC features.

 ## Installation
 Install the [G4mvc](https://www.nuget.org/packages/G4mvc/) and [G4mvc.Generator](https://www.nuget.org/packages/G4mvc.Generator/) NuGet packages.